-If you have suffered a serious ear injury as the result of the negligence of someone else, you want to know the potential settlement value of our case.
+If you have suffered a serious ear injury because of the negligence of someone else, you want to know the potential settlement value of our case.
 The purpose of this page is to improve your understanding of the range of potential value of your claim.
 We also have information elsewhere on the settlement value of hearing loss cases.

 The ear is a complicated instrument, responsible for a variety of different functions in the body.
 Injuries that affect the outer, middle, or inner ear could result in vastly different symptoms, such as hearing loss, dizziness, or increased sensitivity to sound.
 In cases that involve an ear injury, it’s important to get specific.